WordPress/gutenberg/docs/contributors/code/e2e/MIGRATION.md

         },
     } );
     ```
-7. If there's a missing util, try inline the operations directly in the test if there are only a few steps.
+7. If there's a missing util, try to inline the operations directly in the test if there are only a few steps.
 If you think it deserves to be implemented as a test util, then follow the [guide](#migration-steps-for-test-utils) below.
 8. Manually migrate other details in the tests following the proposed [best practices](https://github.com/WordPress/gutenberg/tree/HEAD/docs/contributors/code/e2e/README.md#best-practices).
 Note that even though the differences in the API of Playwright and Puppeteer are similar, some manual changes are still required.

 ## Migration steps for test utils